-The focus of our attention today is the crucifixion of Jesus of Nazareth.
+The focus of Good Friday is the crucifixion of Jesus of Nazareth.
 This set time in God’s redemptive plan for humanity is described in the following Messianic prophecy declared approximately 700 years earlier:

 ISAIAH 52:13 – 53:9